tttao/mini-data-platform/README.md

 **Services Overview**
-- MinIO (minio)
+1. MinIO (minio)
-S3-compatible object store.
+- S3-compatible object store.

-Runs on ports 9000 (API) and 9001 (console).
+- Runs on ports 9000 (API) and 9001 (console).
 - Root user/pass set to admin / password.

-Data persisted under ./minio-data.
+- Data persisted under ./minio-data.

-MinIO Client (mc)
+2. MinIO Client (mc)

-Waits until MinIO is up.
+- Waits until MinIO is up.

-Sets up an alias to MinIO.m
+- Sets up an alias to MinIO.

-Deletes the bucket warehouse if it exists, then recreates it.
+- On container creation: deletes the bucket warehouse if it exists, then recreates it.

-Applies a public policy so everything inside is accessible.
+- Applies a public policy so everything inside is accessible.

-Keeps the container alive with tail -f /dev/null.
+- Keeps the container alive with tail -f /dev/null.

-Postgres (postgresdb)
+3. Postgres (postgresdb)

-Backend DB for Hive Metastore.
+- Backend DB for Hive Metastore.

-Username/password: hive / hive, database metastore.
+- Username/password: hive / hive, database metastore.

-Data persisted under ./data/postgres.
+- Data persisted under ./data/postgres.

-Hive Metastore (hive-metastore)
+4. Hive Metastore (hive-metastore)

-Uses starburstdata/hive image.
+- Uses starburstdata/hive image.

-Exposes Thrift service on port 9083.
+- Exposes Thrift service on port 9083.

-Connects to Postgres at metastore_db:5432.
+- Connects to Postgres at metastore_db:5432.

-Configured with MinIO as warehouse store (s3://warehouse/).
+- Configured with MinIO as warehouse store (s3://warehouse/).

-Uses S3_PATH_STYLE_ACCESS=true (needed for MinIO).
+- Uses S3_PATH_STYLE_ACCESS=true (needed for MinIO).

-Healthcheck ensures port 9083 is open.
+- Healthcheck ensures port 9083 is open.

-Trino (trino)
+5. Trino (trino)

-Built from local ./trinodb/Dockerfile.
+- Built from local ./trinodb/Dockerfile.

-Exposed on 8082 (maps to container’s 8080).
+- Exposed on 8082 (maps to container’s 8080).
+- 1 catalog is configured pointing to Google Sheets source data

-Will need a catalog configured (e.g. hive.properties) pointing to Hive Metastore.
+- 1 catalog is configured pointing to Hive Metastore for use by Superset (BI)

-- Superset (superset)
+6. Superset (superset)
 - Built from local ./superset/Dockerfile.
 - Web UI on 8088.

-👉 With this setup, the intended flow is:
+**Overall flow**

-Data stored in MinIO (warehouse bucket).
+- Data from Google Sheets ingested and stored using Delta Lake (parquet files) in MinIO (warehouse bucket).

-Hive Metastore tracks metadata in Postgres.
+- Hive Metastore tracks metadata in Postgres.

-Trino queries data via Hive Metastore.
+- Trino queries data via Hive Metastore.

-Superset connects to Trino for BI dashboards
+- Superset connects to Trino for BI dashboards